 An ETF is an investment fund that can include a combination of stocks, bonds, and other assets.
 They are similar to individual stocks in the sense that their value can fluctuate and can be bought or sold at any time, but they are considered less risky because they invest in a variety of securities, rather than in the shares of a single company.
 ETFs usually track specific market indices, such as the S&P 500, and, as such, are usually passively managed.
 However, if you invest in the low-risk assets mentioned above, you will almost always get back what you invested and usually more.

 However, the rise of mobile banks and rising interest rates mean that high-yield savings accounts can be a fairly solid and low-risk investment.
 And they're the perfect vehicle to store your emergency fund or whatever extra money you need in the near future.
 I bonds are another low-risk investment that also help you invest during inflationary periods.
 This is because bonds I generate interest based on a combined fixed rate and an inflation rate.

 In other words, these bonds are specifically designed to help offset the impact of inflation and provide a haven for your cash.
 For an investment with really low risk, we prefer penalty-free CDs to regular fixed CDs.
 This is because you can withdraw your money from a CD without penalty before the end of the term without paying fines.
 Therefore, you continue to earn fixed interest on your cash and, at the same time, maintain flexibility.

 Online banks like CIT Bank and Ally have some of the best penalty-free CDs of the moment.
 You can also explore several credit unions or check your current bank to see if they offer competitive certificates of deposit.
 A Treasury bill (T-Bill) is an American short-term note.
 These banknotes are safe because they are backed by the United States.

 In addition, Treasury notes have terms ranging from a few days to 52 weeks, so you don't have to keep your money for years, as is the case with many other fixed-income investments.
 Like many other low-risk investments, the main disadvantage of Treasury bills is that you usually get returns of 2 to 3%.
 However, the short-term nature of this investment largely compensates for lower returns, and Treasury bills are the safest investment you can find.
 That said, preferred stocks offer a good middle ground between investments such as bonds and regular investment in stocks.

 With preferred stock, you have higher rights than ordinary shares, meaning you receive a dividend payment first.
 And in the event of liquidation, preferred shareholders are paid first than common shareholders.
 The main disadvantages are the lack of voting rights and, in many cases, the lower margin for capital revaluation.
 In short, preferred stocks have the benefits of dividend income and offer some protection in the event of liquidation or interruption of cash flow.

 However, it has less room for appreciation, as it would with normal stocks.
 However, if your goal is to reduce risk, preferred stocks allow you to continue to enter the market and, at the same time, reduce some risks.
 However, like high-yield savings accounts, MMA are good vehicles for holding emergency funds or some idle money.
 And the best money market accounts pay 2% of the APY or more at the time of writing and have very low or no minimum deposit requirements.

 One of the lowest risks is called Treasury Inflation Protection Securities (TIPS).
 These bonds come with two methods of growth.
 The first is a fixed interest rate that does not change during the duration of the bond.
-The second is the integrated protection against inflation guaranteed by the government. .
+The second is the integrated protection against inflation guaranteed by the government.